Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 -   **Inconvenient task**
     There is at most mild danger, opposition, or time devoted to this task.
-At most the task will take a few hours--maybe a day.
+At most the task will take a few hours—maybe a day.

 -   **Serious Task
     **(+1 Resolve)